rpgreview/papersandpaychecks/pnp.md

 >
 > I think I should ignore it and see if it'll sort itself out.
 >
 > You go and get a cup of coffee.
 It's good.
-Strangely, you gain a 1 point back in mental wounds.
+Strangely, you gain a 1 point back in mental bruises.
 >
 > Suddenly you realise there's a Client Relationship Manager standing right behind your chair, breathing heavily.
 You didn't even hear him approach, another mental attack with a value of 10.
 He tells you that some critical service is unresponsive, and he's already escalated to your supervisor's boss that you haven't fixed it yet.
 >